|

 the production of metal particles while welding.
 This compares to

-mill scale on their plate.
-They produced a 24 inch gas pipeline that was
+flux apparently to handle the extra mill scale on their plate.
+They produced pipe for a natural gas

-failed catastrophically in very long lengths at several locations within a very short time of being put in sour gas service!
+line failed catastrophically within a very short time of being put in sour

 Little is

-Corrosion Conference held in San Francisco on March 9 -13, 1987, a technical
+Corrosion Conference held in San Francisco on March 9-13, 1987, a technical

-paper was presented and proceedings published (Reference 4.)
+paper was presented and proceedings published (Reference 5.)
+One of their conclusions

 states; "Analysis of failures revealed they (cracks) originated in the inside weld

-bead of a spiral weld which contained hard areas of martensite and/or banite
+bead of a spiral weld which contained hard areas of Martensite and/or Banite

 with hardness values between 300 and 500 HV."
 They go on to say pipe